Environmental Service Center

 Plans for a new Environmental Service Center are in development.

-- The proposed project was presented at a county board workshop and approved.
+• The planned project was presented at a county board workshop and approved.

-- 1700 Kent Street in Roseville is the proposed location.
+• 1700 Kent Street in Roseville is the planned location.

-- A series of open houses will be held for the community to provide feedback, ask questions and learn more about this project.
+• A series of open houses were held for the community to provide feedback, ask questions and learn more about this project.

 Sign up to receive notifications about the Environmental Service Center and other projects related to the Enhancing Environmental Health Services initiative.